 Work culture in Italy

-Business culture, like Italian society, respects age and seniority.
+Business culture, like Italian society in general, respects age and seniority.
 New arrivals will notice this extends to the workplace where hierarchical structures are the norm.
 Expats will find that it is always important to dress well as appearances and first impressions are important to Italians.

 Business hours in Italy are usually between 8am and 1pm and from 3pm to 7pm, depending on the business and the industry.
 Many businesses, especially in the retail sector, close on Monday mornings.
 While this is less the case at major firms in big cities, Italians traditionally take a two-hour lunch, contributing to the somewhat unorthodox working day.